gardinbe/unify-cms/readme.md

 1. Ensure you're got and are using atleast Node 20.11.
 If you haven't:
 	1. Install [NVM](https://github.com/coreybutler/nvm-windows)
 	2. Open a new terminal/powershell
-	3. Run `nvm install 20.11.1`
+	3. Run `nvm install 20.11`
-	4. Run `nvm use 20.11.1`
+	4. Run `nvm use 20.11`
 2. Install yarn: `npm i -g yarn`
-3. Change directory into the root of this project
+3. Navigate to the root of this project
 4. Install all dependencies: `yarn install`

-## Terminology
+## Terminologies

-There are two crucial terminologies to understand: **schema** and **content**.
+There are two crucial terminologies to understand: what's meant by "**schema**" and "**content**".

 ### Schema

 *Schemas* define the structure of content, and what content can be created.
 They specify what fields should be present, along with their names, types and several other properties.

-They're stored in JSON files (to allow schemas to be added to repositories).
+They can be created and modified using the schemas editor.
+They're stored directly in JSON files (to allow schemas to be added to repositories).

 ### Content

 *Content* refers to data that follows a schema.
+It can be created and modified using the content editor.
 It's stored in the database and served over the public API.

 ## Project structure